jbrasko2/simple-synth-frontend/README.md

 ## Usage
 The app can be run by visiting https://jbrasko2.github.io/simple-synth-frontend/.
 Headphones recommended!

-Presets can be saved by submiting the save form with a required name.
+Presets can be saved by submitting the preset save form with a required name.
 The values of the interface will be stored in a database to be loaded at a later time.

 ## Contributing